 - December 2013-February 2014: AACPS surveys parents about a 13 minute shift to 7:30 a.m.
 Results are split evenly overall.
 But when broken down by school level, elementary was against (58%), but both middle (54%) and high school (62%) were in favor of the small slide.

 - February 2014: The AACPS Start Times Task Force created.

 - June 25, 2014: The Maryland Office of Legislative Audits reviews AACPS and recommends (for the second time) transportation software and transportation routing metrics.

 - August 25, 2014: The American Academy of Pediatrics recommends that no middle or high school start before 8:30 a.m.

 - October 2014: The Start Times Task Force presents a report to the Board of Education.
 Four options are presented to shift start times.
-More than two-thirds of survey respondents desired some kind of change in school start times.
+More than two-thirds of survey respondents in November desired some kind of change in school start times.
 The task force recommended the purchase of transportation software since bus transportation routes are currently calculated by hand based on experience or institutional knowledge.

 - December 2014: Superintendent George Arlotto includes money to purchase transportation software in his 2015-2016 budget.

 - December 2014: The Maryland Department of Health and Mental Hygiene and Maryland Department of Education issue a joint study recommending that schools conduct feasibility studies of no schools starting before 8 a.m.